polkascan/py-substrate-metadata-docs/docs/statemint.md

 #### batch
 Send a batch of dispatch calls.

-May be called from any origin.
+May be called from any origin except `None`.

 - `calls`: The calls to be dispatched from the same origin.
 The number of call must not exceed the constant: `batched_calls_limit` (available in constant metadata).

-If origin is root then call are dispatch without checking origin filter.
+If origin is root then the calls are dispatched without checking origin filter.
 (This includes bypassing `frame_system::Config::BaseCallFilter`).

 \# &lt;weight&gt;
 - Complexity: O(C) where C is the number of calls to be batched.